14 Best Things to Do in Mendocino, CA

 7. Van Damme State Park

 At the mouth of the Little River three miles south of Mendocino, Van Damme State Park exemplifies the outdoor things to do along the Mendocino coast.
-Featuring fern canyon hiking trails, protected cove diving spots, and redwood forest campgrounds, Van Damme State Park also has a universally accessible Pygmy Forest.
-Tied to the logging history of the area and developed by the Civilian Conservation Corps, the park still displays remnants of this history.
+The park was developed by the Civilian Conservation Corps and ties back the logging history of the area.
+It features fern canyon hiking trails, protected diving spots, and redwood forest campgrounds.
+Van Damme State Park also has a universally accessible Pygmy Forest.

 Address: 8001 CA-1, Little River, California